SandipGit04/SandipGit04/README.md

 - 👋 Hi, I’m @SandipKundu
-- 👀 I’m interested in the field of Data Science.
+- 👀 I’m interested in the field of Data Analytics.
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Python ML Libraries
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me kundusandip004@gmail.com